Awards & Grants

 Eligibility:

-- Must be enrolled in an eligible program at an accredited United States graduate institution, with a US campus, by fall following selection.
+- Must be enrolled in an eligible program at an accredited United States graduate institution.

-- Must have completed no more than one academic year of full-time graduate study (or the equivalent).
+- Must have completed less than one academic year of full-time graduate study.

 U.S. Department of Education